Understanding the main available divorce types and the legal processes is crucial.

 A contested divorce often takes at least 9-12 months on average.

-However, the precise length depends on the case’s complexity and how willing the spouses are to negotiate and compromise.
+However, the precise length depends on the case’s complexity.
+And how willing the spouses are to negotiate and compromise.

 They cannot be finalised until all areas of dispute have been resolved by the courts.
 This can sometimes take years.